Sazid60/Intro-To-Redux/Reademe.md

 - we can use zustand, mobx, rxjs, redux, etc we can use.
 - Redux is ruling the industry and can generate value fast.

+## 21-2 What Will You Learn?
+- Redux is not just for react.
+- Redux can be used with any js library

+#### Redux made a package named `React-Redux`
+- This is made only for react. combined with wrappers

+#### We will basically learn `redux tool kit`
+- Legacy redux (old one) did not had `action` and `reduce`. we had to create it by our own.Old Redux was unopinionated
+- Whether redux tool kit is opinionated (used for local state)
+- with redux tool kit we get `RTK Query`.
+Which is used for data fetching.
+In redux legacy it `Redux Thunk` was used for data fetching